 PSYC 424 - Health Psychology (4)

-The psychological influences on how people stay healthy, become ill, and respond when they are ill are examined.
-Emphasis is on the application of psychological research and theory to health promotion.
+Students examine psychological influences on how people stay healthy, become ill, and respond when they are ill. .
+Emphasis is on the application of psychological research, theory, and impact of social inequities.

-Prerequisite: PSYC 221 or PSYC 221W, and either PSYC 215 or PSYC 251 or equivalents.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: Annually.